DAI-Lab/StegBench/README.md

 # StegTest

 This package allows autotesting of different datasets, steganographers, and steganalyzers.
+Using this package, extensive and thorough experiments can be carried out efficiently for a number of algorithms.
+Example configuration files are included as well as sample demo results.
+For quick-start, please refer to the manual below.

 - Documentation: https://DAI-Lab.github.io/stegtest
 - Homepage: https://github.com/DAI-Lab/stegtest

 # Overview

-TODO: Provide a short overview of the project here.
+StegTest is a steganography orchestration package for the evaluation of both steganaographic and steganalysis methods.
+The system orchestrates extensive experimentation of steganographic procedures through the use of short, easy-to-use configuration files.

 # Install